 The Day of Your PET/CT Exam and How to Prepare

-Prior to your exam, a TRA referral coordinator will work with your referring physician and insurance carrier to complete the required pre-exam authorization process.
-The referral coordinator will also contact you with your exam preparation and your appointment check-in time.
+Prior to your exam, a TRA prior authorization specialist will work with your referring physician and insurance carrier to complete the required pre-exam authorization process.
+The prior authorization specialist will also contact you with your exam preparation and your appointment check-in time.

 The PET/CT scan is a time sensitive procedure.
 It is important you are on-time to your check-in.
 If you must cancel or re-schedule please notify us 24 hours in advance so we can cancel the radiopharmaceutical tracer which has been ordered specifically for your exam.

 Wear comfortable and warm clothing.
 You may be asked to change into a gown to avoid possible interference from any metal in your clothing.
 We will ask you to follow specific instructions for your PET/CT scan.
-Please do not eat or drink anything (except water) after midnight.
+Please do not eat or drink anything (except plain water) after midnight.
+The prep varies slightly for appointment check-in times starting at 2pm.

 About an hour before your exam, a PET/CT technologist will check your blood glucose levels and inject the intravenous (IV) radiopharmaceutical tracer.
 You will then rest quietly while the tracer distributes through your body.